nasriyasoftware/Cachify/README.md

 ___
 ## Overview

-ChatGPT said:

-Perfect!
-Here's how that can look in Markdown with internal links and a concise overview paragraph:

-## Overview

 Cachify is a fast, flexible caching library for Node.js that supports both key-value and file caching across multiple storage backends, with built-in lifecycle management and persistence.
 This documentation covers the essential concepts, setup, and best practices to get started quickly and efficiently.